dwightjack/vue-types/docs/advanced/extending-vue-types.md

 // 2. define your custom VueTypes validators interface interface ProjectTypes extends VueTypesInterface {
-  //VueTypeDef accepts the prop expected type as argument maxLength(max: number): VueTypeDef<string>
+  // VueTypeDef accepts a type as argument maxLength(max: number): VueTypeDef<string>
   // use VueTypeValidableDef if the new type is going to support the `validate` method.
   positive: VueTypeValidableDef<number>